 While a picture can be a delightful addition to personalize the DNA report cover and the breed certificate, it is not a requirement.
 Including a picture can add a charming finishing touch, making the results even more special for keepsake and display purposes.
 This is particularly meaningful if the DNA test is intended as a gift.

-I forgot to upload a picture at checkout, where can I send one to?
+I forgot to upload a picture at checkout, how can I send you one?

 Feel free to share your horse's picture with us by emailing it to: info@dnamyhorses.com